|

 The fact that the parent module is calling functions in the selected module is what makes the selected module a dependency of the parent.

-As a developer, if you can safely stop the parent module from calling all the functions listed in the parent import function list for a given module,
+As a developer, if you can safely stop the parent module from calling all the functions listed in the parent import function list for a given module, then that module will no longer be a dependent of the parent module.

 When resolved the function address is specified in "Function Address RVA" (address in the resolved module).